How a video game publisher built a unified data platform for customer engagement and insights

 - Player-specific deals and offers for in-app purchase

-With machine learning, advanced analytics and data science, the company can develop models to identify new ways to drive revenue and gain customer insight to further personalize marketing efforts.
+With machine learning, advanced analytics, and data science, the company can develop models to identify new ways to drive revenue and gain customer insight to further personalize marketing efforts.

-This game publisher needed a solution that could ingest and manage data from their multiple sources in order to get a better understanding of their players and customers.
+This game publisher needed a solution that could ingest and manage data from multiple sources in order to get a better understanding of their players and customers.
 They approached the problem optimally by:

 - Cleaning the data platform first to ensure it is scalable and unified

 - Then derive additional insights through machine learning and reporting

 Neal Analytics worked with the company to build the end-to-end functional architecture, mapping disparate player data to create a simple, unified model to improve navigation and customer insights.